hanshoi/python_web_course/material/python/if_conditional.md

 ```

 ## elif
-Sometimes you wan't to have many conditionals before your else.
+Sometimes you want to have many conditionals before your else.
 You can have as many you want with elif.
 Like this:

 ```python
 if False: